-In order to write a thesis, you must have a very clear idea of exactly what you want to say and a good sense of how you plan to say it.
-Think of it as a mini-outline.
+In order to write a good thesis statement, you must have a very clear idea of exactly what you want to say and a good sense of how you plan to say it.
 That is exactly what you are doing when you write a thesis statement: condensing your entire outline into a single sentence.
-Simple, yes.
-Easy, no.

 The good news is that once you learn how to write a thesis statement, writing is no longer mysterious.
 It becomes much easier to tackle research papers, essays, and even other types of writing.